mauzeyj/machine_learning_club/README.md

  * [Machine Learning Mastery](https://machinelearningmastery.com/):      Provides plenty of tutorials with python code that you can experiment with.
  * [Chris Albon](https://chrisalbon.com/):       Great visualizations of how things work.

+### 2019-02-28 Meeting

+ * Watch some udacity Bayes videos with commentary from Jason Mauzey or Matt Grimm
+ * Michael Smith will discuss predicting hall of famers
+ * Mike Ritthaler will discuss data exploration tool he has created

+### 2019-02-14 Meeting Notes

+Great job Thomas Long and Mark Bastian

 ### 2019-02-14 Meeting

-Orange demonstration
+ * Orange demonstration
-Thomas Long to present back propagation and gradient descent Mark Bastian to present takaway from udacity machine learning engineer nano degree
+ * Thomas Long to present back propagation and gradient descent
+ * Mark Bastian to present takaway from udacity machine learning engineer nano degree

 ### 2019-01-31 Meeting Notes